What are IDNs?

 with the Domain Name System.
 A system called Internationalizing Domain

-implemented in several top level domains.
-In October 2009, (ICANN) approved
+in several top level domains.
+In October 2009, (ICANN) approved the creation

-the creation of country code top-level domains (ccTLDs) in the Internet
+of country code top-level domains (ccTLDs) in the Internet that use the

 Find out more in our FAQ page.